actions-marketplace-validations/Bonfire_recent-activity/README.md

 It is nearly identical, with the only difference being that the recent activity data is tabulated

 ## To Use
-First, copy the existing instructions from the forked repository.
+First, copy the existing instructions from the forked repository

 Then, in your README file, structure your recent activity like so:
 ```